MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-devices.md

 #### Hybrid AD Join\Re-Registration

-The device is automatically joined to Azure AD without user/admin intervention as long as the device has network connectivity to public AAD endpoints.
+The device is automatically joined to Azure AD without user/admin intervention as long as the device has network connectivity to public Azure AD endpoints.

 ### Windows Azure AD Join